dev-scripts/prakashbhandari.com.np/content/posts/create-laravel-composer-package-from-scratch-and-upload-on-packagist.md

 In this post, I’m going to explain how you can create Laravel package locally and publish to [Packagist](https://packagist.org/).

-In this post, I will create a package to convert Hindu Arabic(Nepali) number to English and  English number to Hindu Arabic (Nepali).
+To demonstrate, I will create a package to convert Hindu Arabic(Nepali) number to English and  English number to Hindu Arabic (Nepali).

 Creating Laravel package is not that hard.